Purdue-CS193/homework-0-drep2718/index.md

+# Aiden Drepaniotis's First CS193 Homework

+-Bulleted

+I like the sycronus online class supplemental to our lecture I like how the class is run by students instead of professors I am excited to learn the content of this class which will help me in my academic and professional future

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.